| INDEXED |

 MAIN PRINCIPLES

-Articles accepted must meet the following requirements (1) are the results of their own research (2) using good and accountable research methods or (3) are literature studies with appropriate research method.
+Articles accepted must meet the following requirements (1) are the results of their own research (2) using good and accountable research methods or (3) are literature studies with appropriate and systematic approach.

 GENERAL GUIDELINES